IntegratedSalad/LocalChat/design.md

    4. Output messages sent to user (callback upon receiving data on socket) Main problem is, that discovery for localchat services etc. needs to call callbacks/completion handlers upon finished task.

+# Constants
+How many hosts can one user discover max?
+128?

 # Threading
 ## Boost threadpool